-Students taking Wintersession courses that meet on campus will be able to stay in the same dorm room as they do during the regular academic year, at no additional cost.
+Students enrolled in Brown or RISD Wintersession credit-bearing courses that meet on campus will be able to stay in the same Brown dorm room as they do during the regular academic year, at no additional cost.
 Students who live off-campus should budget their normal rent cost for the month of January.
+Students taking Brown Wintersession courses online and students who have been abroad in the Fall semester will not have access to their dorm.
 Students should not anticipate a refund for housing.

 Residence halls will reopen for Wintersession students on Monday, January 1.
 Students may contact the Department of Public Safety at 401-863-3322 for assistance with accessing their building in the event of a card malfunction.
 Students cannot return to campus earlier than January 1, but may move in later if their course does not start on January 2.

 An optional meal plan is available for purchase to students who wish to dine on campus during Wintersession.
 The Sharpe Refectory dining hall will be open every day from 7:00 a.m.
 (10:30 a.m. on Sundays) to 7:30 p.m. starting on January 2.
 (Note: Holiday hours will be observed on January 15, Martin Luther King, Jr. Day.
 The Sharpe Refectory will be open from 11:00 a.m. to 7:30 p.m.)
 All service and menu offerings provided during normal meal plan operations will be available.
 The cost of the full meal plan is $430; students may also elect to purchase meal plans at a weekly ($170/week) or daily ($42/day) rate.
 Alternately, access to single meal periods may be purchased at a walk-in rate of $10.95 for breakfast, $14.30 for lunch/brunch, and $16.75 for dinner.

 To enroll in the Wintersession Meal Plan, please follow the steps below: